The main aim of OUCCC is simple: to encourage and develop running at the highest level through competition and training.

 The team make-up is as follows.
 For the men there are eight people (six to score) in each of the Blues, II’s and III’s.
 For the women we select seven (five to score) for each of the Blues and II’s.
 The Men’s IV’s and Women’s III’s are a ‘mob match’, so anyone can compete!
 We are one of the few sports with a mob match, giving everyone the chance to compete in a Varsity Match and beat a few runners in minty green vests!

 So, how do I get a place on one of these teams?!
 In Michaelmas Term the Club holds two selection races, usually Cuppers and one other race, often part of the Chiltern League.
 Teams will be selected based on the performances at both races.

 In Hilary Term our main focus is BUCS, university relays and a selection of national races.

 During the term we also take part in various university relays.
-The highlight of these is our own Neptune Teddy Hall Relays, in which as well as a university team, athletes can compete for their college, subject department or boat club.
+The highlight of these is our own Teddy Hall Relays, in which as well as a university team, athletes can compete for their college, subject department or boat club.